grid151/gridbase-docs/docs/integration/softpro/index.md

-# SoftPro Integration (Provider Initiated Workflow)
+# SoftPro Integration

-This README file describes several API endpoints as part of the Provider Initiated Workflow for integrating with SoftPro, a real estate and title insurance software company.
+This README file describes several API endpoints for integrating with SoftPro, a real estate and title insurance software company.
 The document provides detailed information on the required fields for each endpoint, including validation rules.

 ## Stage Order